benharmonics/MonteCarlo/README.md

 # MonteCarlo
-Monte Carlo simulations to estimate the value of pi in several languages (Starting with C)
+Monte Carlo simulations to estimate the value of pi in several languages (Includes C, Julia)

 <h3>piestimate.c</h3>